 Our experienced California accident attorneys handle individual and California class actions against Uber, Lyft, Sidecar, Curb and other ride sharing companies.

-Call us at (855) JUSTICE to discuss your case with one of our knowledgeable lawyers.
+Call us at (855) LAWFIRM to discuss your case with one of our knowledgeable lawyers.

 We can also help you if you were injured in an Uber or Lyft accident in Nevada.